 Set the roundImages setting to true for round images in Chrome, Firefox, Safari, and the latest version of Internet Explorer.

 Set relatedTitle to false to remove the gallery title.

 The label that relates the posts in your gallery is added at the end of the gallery title by default.
 Set labelInTitle to false to remove it.

 Change the text inside the quotation marks ("") for the relatedTitleText setting.
 Make sure to leave the quotation marks in place.

 Add a Default Image

-If some of your posts don't have images (or your images are hosted on Flickr, Photobucket, or another non-Blogger host) you can set a default image.
+You can set a default image to show if some of your posts doesn't have images, an image fails to load, or your images are hosted on Flickr, Photobucket, or another non-Blogger host.
 Enter the direct link to your default image inside the quotation marks for the defaultImage setting.
 For best results, size the image to the width and height of your imageSize setting.